retroryan/agriculture-agent/README.md

 ---

 Remember: This is a learning journey.
 Each stage prepares you for the next.
-By the end, you'll understand how to build production AI systems that scale.
+By the end, you'll understand the architectural foundations needed to build scalable AI systems.